lgmoneda/lgmoneda.github.io/_posts/2023-04-08-semantic-search-for-org-roam.md

 tags: emacs org-roam machine-learning
 ---

-## The Struggle when the Zettelkasten method
+## The Struggle with the Zettelkasten method

 We all dive into Zettelkasten Method looking for a structure to empower our creativity.
 However, our cognition gets in the way at some point.
 From a previous post [^fn1]: